Winners Summary

 CommSec offers trading in 13 countries and the fee structures vary.
 One positive is that the foreign exchange spread of 0.6% is charged on deposits and withdrawals, not for every trade.
 That savings can add up quickly.
 Another positive: Like Pocket, there aren’t account fees, but there is a $500 minimum.

-If you have big bikkies and want to trade at CommBank, check for eligibility for CommSec One, which provides a dedicated service team and access to a feature-rich trading program, IRESS ViewPoint.
+If you will be opening an account with a large deposit and want to trade at CommBank, check for eligibility for CommSec One, which provides a dedicated service team and access to a feature-rich trading program, IRESS ViewPoint.

 Strong research presentation - Westpac Share Trading